Mazuro45/hourcraft/README.md

 trigger toggel.external.shader set #value

 ## values
 # 0 --> External Shader can be used.
-Map internal Shaders disabled.   --- Not Recommnded
+Map internal Shaders disabled.   --- Not Recommended
 # 1 --> Map Internal Shaders are used.
 Disable your extermal Shaders. --- Recommended

 ```